 I did start my first day in Innsbruck rather early to beat the crowds, which I strongly recommend.
 When I arrived around 9, the funicular was fine, but when I came down about 2 hours later, people were packed in like sardines!
 I went to the funicular at Congress Station – this is important because putting in the name of the funicular (Hungerberg) will get you to the TOP station.
 Of course, if you’re going later in the day, the bus might be a better option.

-The first cable car leaves from a nearby station at the funicular last stop and the views from that platform are lovely, although I imagine they’d be better with more snow.
+The first cable car leaves from a station near to the funicular last stop and the views from that platform are lovely, although I imagine they’d be better with more snow.
 Many areas in the Alps (not all) are suffering from lack of snow I learned.

 The second cable car takes you to a height of 7,401 feet and you can see the entire valley, ringed by mountains.
 Interestingly, I learned that this ring of mountains has some unusual effects on the city.
 Innsbruck has an above average amount of sun because the mountains create a strong downward wind that pushes out clouds, but also causes headaches and aggressive behavior!
 The view below is from the top, where there are several levels of climbing courses and also one of the steepest ski slopes in Europe.